ashurockzz/ashurockzz/README.md

-- 👋 Hi, I’m @ashurockzz
+- 👋 Hi, I’m Ashutosh :)
-- 👀 I’m interested in learnimg coding
+- 👀 I’m interested in learning coding :)
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python and java :)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collabrate on coding only ;)
 - 📫 How to reach me... email- patnaashutosh@gmail.com

 <!---